tbz-pariv/tbzuploader/README.rst

 For example you have four files: a.pdf, a.xml, b.pdf, b.xml

-The first upload should take a.pdf and a.xml, and the second upload b.pdf and b.xml, then read the docs for `--patterns`.
+The first upload should take a.pdf and a.xml, and the second upload b.pdf and b.xml.
+See the docs for `--patterns`.

 Example
 =======